jasonluxe8719/NeatFlix/README.md

  ### Upcoming Features

  * Videos Carousel Effect
- * My List to add favorite videos
+ * My List to add and remove a list of favorite videos